Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is a Texas Resale Certificate?

-The tea shop gathers the sales tax from all its transactions throughout a given period, usually at the end of the month.
+The tea shop gathers the sales tax from all its transactions throughout a predetermined period, usually at the end of the month.
 After the month ends, the store sends this collected sales tax to the state.

 Steps to fill out the Texas Sales and Use Tax Resale Certificate (Form 01-339